SF Bay Area

-In the tiny, seaside town of Porto, Portugal, tapas reign supreme and Port wine is king.
+In the tiny, riverside town of Porto, Portugal, "petiscos" reign supreme and Port wine is king.
 With shockingly fresh seafood and traditional dishes like Francesinha the town is a foodie haven, with crisp wines to pair.
 That said, it can be hard to separate the overpriced, tourist filled restaurants from the authentic mom and pop spots that line the winding cobble stone streets.
-For a reliable and fresh meal on a traveler’s budget, stop at one of the below – you’ll leave with a full belly and an even fuller wallet.
+For a reliable and fresh meal on a traveler’s budget, stop at one of the below – you’ll leave with a full belly and an fuller wallet.

 This tiny tapas restaurant boasts everything from perfectly tender octopus and roasted red pepper coulis to crispy roast veggie filled puffed pastry.
 One of the many tapas restaurants on this winding alley, Está-se Bem has an excellent wine list, with a knowledgeable staff willing to give a recommendation.
 The wines are cheap and crisp and refreshing.
 The menu is stocked with tasty light bites from the sea and creamy, rich Portuguese cheeses.